 Components of a Quality Program

 There are certain things to look for when looking into early intervention programs.
 For one, it’s important to ask if the program is family-centered.
 What that means is that the unique culture and needs of the entire family unit are considered throughout the intervention process.
-Parents must be included in education and evaluation so that they are aware and informed, as well as so they are able to put the techniques and strategies they learn into practice.
+Parents must be included in education and evaluation so that they are aware and informed, as well as so they can put the techniques and strategies they learn into practice.
 Practitioners should follow the child’s lead when it comes to treatment.
 This type of child-directed approach makes it possible to meet the unique needs of each individual child, rather than working from a generalized protocol that may not be as effective.
 Programs should also be systematic and functional.
 Though each child’s characteristics and abilities are of utmost importance in guiding care, a program should have a developmental trajectory to guide their work.
 Finally, the best early intervention work is naturalistic, meaning it occurs in everyday settings.
-Autistic children need to learn and practice behaviors within their daily life and environment in order to best retain the information.
+Autistic children need to learn and practice behaviors within their daily life and environment to best retain the information.
 They often cannot transfer knowledge learned in one area to another.

 This is a basic summary of early intervention programs and how they can help autistic children.
 Diagnosis at a young age is often the key to overcoming some of the issues autistic individuals encounter, and an autism early intervention program can help to make that happen.